Baby Nursery: Preparing the Baby Room

 A nursery is also a place that subtly helps and shapes baby development.
 While the everyday moments of caring for your baby’s skin, massaging her and preparing her for bed engage her sense of smell and touch, her nursery can also stimulate her sense of sight.
 Hang a mobile over her crib (make sure it’s secure) and interesting pictures on the wall.
 Perhaps tap into your artistic side, or get loved one’s to join in, and create a fun mural with lots of visual interest.
 Your baby’s brain’s processes for learning are enhanced when multiple senses are stimulated, as compared with the use of just one sense.

-But make sure to choose paint colors and decorations that also make you happy and relaxed, as you will be enjoying the room as much as your little one.
+But make sure to choose paint colours and decorations that also make you happy and relaxed, as you will be enjoying the room as much as your little one.

 How to Set Up a Nursery for Newborn Baby?